kibook/s1kd-tools/s1kd-syncrefs/README.md

 OPTIONS
 =======

+-d
+Delete the &lt;refs&gt; element.

+-f
+Overwrite the data modules automatically.

 -o &lt;out&gt;
-The resulting data module is output to the file &lt;out&gt; instead of overwriting the original data module.
-This option only makes sense when &lt;datamodules&gt; contains only a single data module to synchronize. - can be specified to print to stdout.
+The resulting XML is written to &lt;out&gt; instead of stdout.

-&lt;datamodules&gt;
+&lt;data module&gt;...
-The data modules to synchronize references in.
-Each data module will be overwritten as a result of this command.
+The data module(s) to synchronize references in.
+Default is to read from stdin.